odavid/my-bloody-jenkins/README.md

     * type: cert - a [Certificate](https://wiki.jenkins.io/display/JENKINS/Credentials+Plugin).
 Mandatory attributes:
       * base64 - the PKCS12 certificate bytes base64 encoded
       * password - not mandatory, but encouraged
+    * type: gitlab-api-token - a [Gitlab API token](https://wiki.jenkins.io/display/JENKINS/GitLab+Plugin) to be used with the gitlab plugin
+      * text - the api token as text

 > `Note: Currently the configuration supports only the global credentials domain.`